In marichyasana C, the non-marichyasana leg is straight. You twist and bind the marichyasana leg from the outside.

 Assuming your are twisting to the right, (and assuming you haven't got the above mentioned issue) the first step is to get your arm to the outside of your thigh.
 This by itself won't be enough to get you to bind but it is a first step.

-In this position work at getting your shoulder down so that your elbow is at or past the front of your shin.
+Once your spinal twist is deep enough and you can get your elbow to the outside of your thigh, work at pressing your shoulder down so that your elbow is at or past the front of your shin.
 In this regard this pose is similiar to grabbing a wrist and binding in Ardha Matsyendrasana.
 However, instead of passing the forearm between the shin and thigh, you are trying to wrap it form around the front of the shin.

 Note here that the arm action you are trying to do in order to bind (internal rotation with the elbow to the side or even forwards of the ribcage) is very similiar to that used in the penguin shoulder stretch.